A new theta cycle for $GSp_4$ and an Edixhoven type theorem: The theta cycle

-If $p=2$, $p_2({\rm Cyc}(f))=(p_2(w(f))+2)$. \end{thm} When $s=2$, the lows points happens so that \begin{enumerate} \item the low point of the second kind comes after the low point of the first kind in which case $(j_1,j_2)$ is $(1,2)$, and \item the low point of the first kind comes after the low point of the second kind in which case $(j_1,j_2)$ is $(2,1)$. \end{enumerate} Therefore, once $w(f)$ is given, one can check which case of two happens. \begin{cor} Keep the notation being in Theorem \ref{r1-non-semi}.
-If $f$ is non semi-ordinary and $p$ is odd, then $p_2(w(f))\not\equiv 1,\frac{p+3}{2},p$. \end{cor}
+\end{enumerate} \end{thm} When $s=2$, the lows points happens so that \begin{enumerate} \item the low point of the second kind comes after the low point of the first kind in which case $(j_1,j_2)$ is $(1,2)$, and \item the low point of the first kind comes after the low point of the second kind in which case $(j_1,j_2)$ is $(2,1)$. \end{enumerate} Therefore, once $w(f)$ is given, one can check which case of two happens. \begin{cor} Keep the notation being in Theorem \ref{r1-non-semi}.
+If $f$ is non semi-ordinary and $p$ is odd, then $p_2(w(f))\not\equiv 1,\frac{p+3}{2},p$ if the number of low points is equal to $2$. \end{cor}

 Finally we discuss when $f$ is semi-ordinary.
 In this case we do not know if $w(f)$ appears in ${\rm Cyc}(f)$.
 Therefore, we need to observe the first step $w(\Theta(f))$ to start the theta cycle.
+Notice that $\Theta(f)$ is non semi-ordinary in the sense of \cite[Section 6,1]{yam}.
+This can be checked by using the formula of \cite[p.173]{Arakawa}.
+Thus, we plugin the non semi-ordinary case with $\Theta(f)$.
 This is a bit cumbersome part in the case of semi-ordinary.